AP All-Big Ten: Indiana's Cignetti repeats as coach of year; Hoosiers and Buckeyes dominate 1st team

 Repeat first-team picks were Downs, Ohio State receiver Jeremiah Smith, Iowa all-purpose player Kaden Wetjen, and Indiana teammates Aiden Fisher at linebacker and D'Angelo Ponds at cornerback.

-Ohio State had seven players on the first team, all but one on defense, and Indiana had six.
+Ohio State had eight players on the first team, all but two on defense, and Indiana had six.

 The 64-year-old Cignetti continues to amaze two years after he took over an Indiana program that had the most losses in major-college football history.
 He led Indiana to a 13-0 record, the program's first Big Ten title since 1967 and to its first No. 1 ranking in the AP poll.
 This was after his improbable first season that saw the Hoosiers go 11-2 and make the CFP for the first time.